clearbluejar/clearbluejar.github.io/_tabs/about.md

 > “We teach best what we most need to learn.” ― Richard Bach

 Writing facilitates thinking.
-Without writing, we have no way to determine whether our ideas or thoughts are coherent.
-Without putting our thoughts on paper, we have no means to organize our ideas and make and keep the connections.
-This site is a place to store thoughts, research, projects, and ideas.
+Without it, we struggle to know whether our ideas or thoughts are coherent.
+Without putting our thoughts on paper, we have no means to organize our ideas and make the connections.
+This site is a place to store my thoughts, research, projects, and ideas.

 The hope is to create technical content, share it, get feedback, and improve.